Wolfyxon/xfce-live-wallpaper/README.md

 # ⚠️ Deprecated
 This repo is no longer maintained.
-However I'll continue to review and merge pull requests.

-I'm planning to make a universal script for all DEs at some point.
+Feel free to fork.

 # Live wallpaper for Linux XFCE
 A simple script that allows you to play a GIF, video or image sequence on your desktop wallpaper!